michaeldfisher/autonomy-and-verification.github.io/README.md

-# Autonomy and Verification Group website
+# Autonomy and Verification Network website

 ## Contact and Theme